-Any of these third parties may terminate their engagements with us at any time.
+Any of these third parties may terminate their engagements with us or renegotiate the terms of our agreements at any time.
 If we need to enter into alternative arrangements, it could delay our product development activities.
 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibility to ensure compliance with all required regulations and study protocols.
 For example, for product candidates that we develop and commercialize on our own, we will remain responsible for ensuring that each of our preclinical and clinical studies are conducted in accordance with the study plan, protocols and regulatory requirements.